- last update 31 Oct 2024 -

 A four issues original story released to promote the live action adaptation... and, honestly, way more entertaining.

 For how recent this series is, you are going to be surprised by how many comic spin-offs it has.
-A lot of adventures mentioned in the show are actually here, and it has a lot of different writers, but the downside is that they are notoriously Rated G... yeah, most of the comics are pretty lame, but you will see me posting a few that I like.
+A lot of adventures mentioned in the show are actually here, and it has a lot of different writers, but the downside is that they are notoriously Rated G... although the main comic series got some pretty cool stories, most of everything else is pretty lame, but you will see me posting what I like.

 I commented on the cartoon here.